Strong chromatic index of k-degenerate graphs: Introduction

 \section{Introduction}

-An edge coloring is called a {\em strong edge coloring} if each path of length three uses three distinct colors.
+A {\em strong edge coloring} of a graph $G$ is a proper edge coloring in which every color class is an induced matching.
 That is, an edge coloring is {\em strong} if for each edge $uv$, the color of $uv$ is distinct from the colors of the edges (other than $uv$) incident with $N_{G}(u) \cup N_{G}(v)$.
-The {\em strong chromatic index} $\chiup_{s}'(G)$ of a graph $G$ is the minimum number of colors needed in a strong edge coloring of $G$.
+The {\em strong chromatic index} $\chiup_{s}'(G)$ of a graph $G$ is the minimum number of colors in a strong edge coloring of $G$.
 The {\em degree} of a vertex $v$ in $G$, denoted by $\deg(v)$, is the number of incident edges of $v$ in $G$.
 A vertex of degree $k$, at most $k$ and at least $k$ are called a $k$-vertex, $k^{-}$-vertex and $k^{+}$-vertex, respectively.
 The graph $(\emptyset, \emptyset)$ is an {\em empty graph}, and $(V, \emptyset)$ is an {\em edgeless graph}.
 We denote the minimum and maximum degrees of vertices in $G$ by $\delta(G)$ and $\Delta(G)$, respectively.

 In 1985, Edr{\" o}s and Ne{\v s}et{\v r}il \cite{MR975526} constructed graphs with strong chromatic index $\frac{5}{4}\Delta^{2}$ when $\Delta$ is even, $\frac{1}{4}(5\Delta^{2} - 2 \Delta + 1)$ when $\Delta$ is odd.
 Inspired by their construction, they proposed the following strong edge coloring conjecture. \begin{conjecture} If $G$ is a graph with maximum degree $\Delta$, then